Rocky

 Fred gave his life to save young Frank.
 I put the search for my human on hold for a few moments and made my way to him.

-Our friends and neighbors had gathered together and we all took a few moments to remember Fred’s courage.
+Our friends and neighbours had gathered together, and we all took a few moments to remember Fred’s courage.

 ‘Goodbye, Fred,’ young Frank said and wiped the dust, wet from his tears, from his little face.